-Surgeon, optical scientist collaborate on surgery cameraJanuary 17th, 2013 by Alexis Blue in Surgery /
+Surgeon, optical scientist collaborate on surgery cameraJanuary 17, 2013 by Alexis Blue in Medicine & Health / Surgery

 (Medical Xpress)—Dr. Mike Nguyen, a urologist and UA associate professor of surgery, and Hong Hua, a UA professor of optical sciences, have teamed up with the goal of creating a camera that will allow surgeons to view both wide angle and high-resolution, close-up images simultaneously using a single, integrated probe.

 During laparoscopic surgery, which is performed through a small incision in the body, usually in the abdomen, surgeons typically obtain either wide angle or close-up images by manually moving a probe with a video camera in and out of the incision – closer to or further from the area in which they are operating.
 This is done with help from a trained assistant holding the probe.

 The existing system presents a few challenges, Nguyen said.
 For one, it can be complicated to move the camera in and out through the same incision, or "portal," through which other surgical instruments also are being inserted and maneuvered.

 "When you put the camera and instruments into the same space, you start running into each other and you get conflicts.
 That's one issue, an ergonomic issue," Nguyen said.

 Another concern is that because the existing cameras can't capture zoomed-in and broad view images at the same time, a surgeon might not see problems outside the camera's immediate focus area.